jserranohidalgo/urjc-gia-pd/README.md

 	> bitsadmin /transfer downloadCoursierCli https://git.io/coursier-cli "Í%%coursier"
 	> ...

 Likely, you are using powershell; use simple `cmd` instead.

+Possibly, you will also need to use administration privileges (i.e., run CMD as admin).

+* In the thir step (".\coursier launch --fork ..."), the following error pops up:

+Exception in thream "main" java.lang.Exception: Unrecognized CPU architecture: x86.

+Likely, you need a java version for 64 bits, but you installed one for 32 bits.
+Check which java version you have by typing: "java -d64 -version".

 * Now, the installation command hangs (most likely, on windows)